-I learned how to play the game and since then, I’ve only been headhunted and I’ve managed to tell people what jobs I want, as well as what money I wanted which I felt was fair for my work and the value that I provide, and they just magically appear.
+I learned how to play the game and since then I’ve only been headhunted and I’ve managed to tell people what jobs I want, as well as what money I wanted which I felt was fair for my work and the value that I provide.

-How to gamify my career in 4 steps
+How to gamify your career in 4 steps

 Image Source: Steve Lipofsky at basketballphoto.com, CC BY-SA 3.0

 I’ve missed more than 9,000 shots in my career.
 I’ve lost almost 300 games.
 Twenty six times I’ve been trusted to take the game winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.